DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   how it works under the hood.<br>
 * **Restore** from backups is most easily done by mounting a snapshot.<br>
   Web GUI versions have button for it, cli version can do `sudo kopia mount all /mnt/temp &`
+* **Tasks** section in gui gets wiped when Kopia closes, info on snapshots run history and duration then has to be find in logs
+* **Logs** rotate with max age 30 days or max 1000 log files, 5000 content log files
 * ..

 # Kopia in Linux